jeremyolliver/new_relic_ping/README.md

 ============

 Add a URL to your rails application to respond to ping requests from NewRelic (and other services).
+This is something that we've found we often implement.
+While you can often simply call the root URL when monitoring, that isn't always possible if the homepage is protected by a login screen which returns a 403 status.
+Adding this gem keeps the ping URL's out of your main application space, and as a bonus, makes additional support for data stores or other services in your heartbeat a breeze.

 Usage
 -----